 If you have heavy highlights, try solid platinum.

-"You are daring and committed, I love it," says Matt Rez, a celebrity colorist at Mèche Salon in Beverly Hills.
-"Push the envelope and go for solid cool-tone colors—if you are heavily highlighted, I would suggest you don't attempt bleaching your entire head but tone it to a cooler shade.
+"You're daring and committed; I love it," says Matt Rez, a celebrity colorist at Mèche Salon in Beverly Hills.
+"Push the envelope and go for solid cool-tone colors—if you're heavily highlighted, I'd suggest you don't attempt bleaching your entire head; tone it to a cooler shade.
 However, don't mistake 'cool blonde' for gray or drab tones.
 Make sure your colorist knows the difference.
-Keep in mind, though, that the winter climate is drying on the hair and so is pushing it to these lighter levels.
+Keep in mind that the winter climate is drying on the hair and so is pushing it to these lighter levels.
 Make sure to use anti-breakage products like Olaplex's Hair Perfector No. 3 ($20) and moisture repair masks like Shu Uemura's Ultimate Remedy Extreme Restoration Treatment ($68)."

 If you're brunette, try bronde.

 "It's universally flattering," says Papanikolas, "and it can be adjusted warm or cool depending on your skin tone.
-It’s a great way for blondes to go darker in the winter or for brunettes to go lighter without the drastic color change. … Ask for delicate highlights at the roots, gradually getting thicker and heavier toward the ends for an evenly balanced tone," recommends Papanikolas.
-Use a mask to avoid brassiness at home every week."
+It's a great way for blondes to go darker in the winter or for brunettes to go lighter without the drastic color change.
+Ask for delicate highlights at the roots, gradually getting thicker and heavier toward the ends for an evenly balanced tone," recommends Papanikolas.

 "A nude buttery blonde is on trend for the season, and the shade pairs well with fair skin," says Papanikolas.
 "Ask your colorists use a neutral blonde toner to create the look."